 Either the prosecution or the offender may appeal to the Supreme Court if there is a point of law being questioned that is of general public importance.

 All appeals must be lodged within 28 days of a sentence being imposed and sometimes sooner.
 Appeals to the High Court (judicial review) must be brought within three months.

 You are entitled to be informed of any appeals (see Chapter 2, Part A, section 5 of theCode of Practice for Victims of Crime).
 You can ask your police or Witness Care Unit contact whether or not an appeal has been lodged by the offender or the CPS and the progress of an appeal.
 They can also tell you the date of an appeal, or its outcome.

 Will a prisoner serve their whole sentence in prison?

-Some offenders still in prison may be released for short periods on temporary licence during their prison sentence.
+Some offenders may be released from prison for short periods on a temporary licence during their prison sentence.
 This could be for reasons such as to attend a funeral, have medical treatment, or to prepare them for their return to the community.
 Offenders must return to prison at the end of a temporary licence.

 Will an offender serve their whole driving disqualification?